 Below: A dozen images of the damaging flooding left behind after Hurricane Katrina rampaged through the region.
 Images are courtesy of Six Flags New Orleans enthusiast Doug Todd (more images, of the park in operation, from Mr. Todd, appear further below)

 In 2011 efforts to revive the amusement park and re-assume its former “Jazzland” brand began to emerge.

 Southern Star Amusement pitched ideas ranging from initially expanding the park to turning it into a Nickelodeon branded destination.
 Those plans failed to gain traction and, amid legal disputes with Six Flags and issues with raising funds for the new effort, the plans were eventually abandoned.
 Southern Star made the pitch to bring the park back to life with local heritage driving the theme.

 So far (according to Wikipedia) the only approved use for the property is an outlet mall.
-At this time the site of the Six Flags New Orleans amusement park remains pretty much as it has been since the flood waters receded, awaiting indication if there will even be a next chapter.
+At this time the site of the Six Flags New Orleans amusement park remains pretty much as it has been since the floodwaters receded, awaiting indication if there will even be the next chapter.

 ITM fan Doug Todd is very familiar with Jazzland/Six Flags New Orleans.
-He used to run a fan oriented site dedicated to the amusement park.
-Doug was a big supporter of the park, he advised ITM that was there practically every day it was open, even attending press events, right up until a couple days before Hurricane Katrina devastated the area.
+He used to run a fan-oriented site dedicated to the amusement park.
+Doug was a big supporter of the park, he advised ITM that was there practically every day it was open, even attending press events, right up until a couple of days before Hurricane Katrina devastated the area.

 Though the site he ran is no longer active, Doug generously sent us several images from his visits to Six Flags New Orleans: